 Language courses at the university.
 Depending on the starting language proficiency level, they can last the whole academic year or just one semester.
-The average cost is about 200 EUR per stage.
+The average cost is about 216 USD per stage.

 Preparatory language courses from private companies.
 They last an academic year and, depending on the chosen program, may have more hours than preparatory courses at universities.
-The average cost is about 1000 EUR per year.
+The average cost is about 1,078 USD per year.

 Short-term language courses.
 Such courses are more suitable for applicants who are interested in special education.
-The average cost depends on the number of hours in the program and is about 10 EUR per hour.
+The average cost depends on the number of hours in the program and is about 11 USD per hour.